TeyKey1/tey.sh/til-content/003_phantom_types_in_typescript.md

 After some googling, I found the right approach to using phantom data in TypeScript.
-In TypeScript, the approach outlined below is also more popularly called "type branding," in case you want to further read into the topic.
+In TypeScript, the approach outlined below is also more popularly called "type branding", in case you want to further read into the topic.
 The modifications required to the `Event` type to enforce the phantom data without TypeScript complaining look like this: